Distributional neural networks for electricity price forecasting

+Finally, given that probabilistic forecasting is the essence of risk management, our study provides power market participants with a new, significantly more accurate tool for assessing risks related to trading power portfolios.

 The remainder of this manuscript is structured as follows.
 Section~\ref{sec_prob_ann_descr} introduces the reader to the concept of distributional artificial neural networks.
 Section~\ref{sec_market} provides an overview of the market and data used in the application study.
-The models, including the distributional ANN and the hyperparameter tuning, are described in Section~\ref{sec_models}.
+The models, including the DDNN and the hyperparameter tuning, are described in Section~\ref{sec_models}.
 The application study together with the results are presented in Section~\ref{sec_application_study}.
-The paper is concluded with a discussion and conclusion in Section~\ref{sec_conclusion}.
+The paper is concluded with a discussion of the main findings in Section~\ref{sec_conclusion}.